-- Prepare to Launch Identify Campus Behavior Team members, schedule professional learning, and develop meeting structure. - Analyze mindset and beliefs related to behavior. - Identify campus learning needs connected to teacher mindset and beliefs around the Behavioral Framework.

-- Establish campus behavioral - norms, routines, and systems aligned to the Profile of a Graduate attributes attainment. • Establish campus expectations - tied to the use of data to drive planning to identify trends and patterns for building level vioral analysis.
+- Identify Campus Behavior Team members, schedule professional learning, and develop meeting structure.
+Analyze mindset and beliefs - Identify campus learning needs connected to teacher mindset and beliefs around - the Behavioral Framework. • Establish campus behavioral norms, routines, and systems aligned to the Profile of a Graduate attributes - attainment. • Establish campus expectations tied to the use of data to drive planning to identify trends and patterns for building level behavioral analysis.

-Modeling for a Safe and lusive Learning Environm
+Modeling for a Safe and Inclusive Learning Environment

-- Prepare to Launch Identify campus learning needs and previous professional development mindset shifts connected to campus staff and students collaborating to design campus/classroom norms, shared agreements, routines, and systems. - Establish campus expectations tied to what constitutes classroom managed vs. office managed behavior and strategies to respond to staff managed behaviors.
-Develop data-gathering tools that recognize trends and analyze ways to manage areas of - opportunity.

-Identify individual teachers who can be used to provide exemplars to support increasing capacity for PBIS, restorative practices, trauma informed practices, and Profile of a Graduate skills.
+- Identify campus learning needs and previous professional development mindset shifts connected to campus staff and students collaborating to design campus/classroom norms, shared agreements, routines, and systems.
+Establish campus expectations - Establish campus expectations tied to what constitutes classroom managed vs. office managed behavior and strategies to respond to staff managed behaviors.
+Develop data-gathering tools that recognize trends and analyze ways to manage areas of opportunity. - Identify individual teachers who can be used to provide exemplars to support increasing capacity for PBIS, restorative practices, trauma informed practices, and Profile of a Graduate skills.